 Kimco Realty is the real deal.
-The self-managed and self-administered real estate investment trust (REIT) owns or has interests in about 750 community shopping centers with 110 million sq. ft. of leasable space in metropolitan areas in nearly 40 states, as well as in Canada, Mexico, Puerto Rico, and Chile.
+The self-managed and self-administered real estate investment trust (REIT) owns or has interests in about 535 community shopping centers with 86 million sq. ft. of leasable space in metropolitan areas in some 35 states and Puerto Rico.
 Kimco properties are usually anchored by a supermarket or a big-box store that sells day-to-day necessities rather than big-ticket items.
 Home Depot, Kohl's, TJX, Sears, and Wal-Mart are its largest tenants.
 Through subsidiaries, the company also develops shopping centers and provides real estate management and disposition services to retailers.

 Kimco Realty ranks as North America's largest publicly-traded owner and operator of neighborhood and community shopping centers.

 Sales and Marketing